In search of the truth about Diana Nyad

 “[Y]ou are allowed to ratify a swim by having even your husband or your best friend or your son or your daughter be the actual observer who takes very specific long notes for every minute and can say at the end, ‘never did she touch the boat, get out on a boat, hang on to a kayak, use flippers.’
 You know, all the things that would make a swim legal.”

 So how did Janet Hinkle and Roger McVeigh perform?
-Nyad never released the original logs, so we have to make do with what she posted online: Hinkle’s log and McVeigh’s log, and the two combined (the latter thanks to Anthony McCarley).
+Nyad never released the original logs, so we have to make do with what she posted online: Hinkle’s log, McVeigh’s log, and the two combined (the latter thanks to Anthony McCarley).

-Their inadequate logs make it impossible to prove that Nyad completed the swim under her own power.
-What’s more, such fragmentary record-keeping makes it appear likely that she didn’t.
+The inadequate record-keeping makes it impossible to prove that Nyad completed the swim under her own power.
+What’s more, such fragmented documentation makes it appear likely that she didn’t.

 Chart comparing time between observer entries during two swims: Diana Nyad’s Cuba–Florida crossing and Sarah Thomas’s 67-hour 2017 Lake Champlain swim.
 With few exceptions, Thomas’s observers made entries every 30 minutes.
 Nyad’s observers made irregular entries and left lengthy gaps.